joaomelo/mytable/README.md

-# my-table
+# mytable

-My-table is a web app that complements my personal workflow for [Airtable](https://www.airtable.com).
+Mytable is a web app that complements my personal workflow for [Airtable](https://www.airtable.com).
 This app runs a script that enables organizing items in a tree structure and basic automation to creating recursive tasks.

 ## Motivation